Have you ever found yourself wondering “Do I even know how much money I need to make this month to keep my business up and running?”

 - Once you’ve tracked everything down and created goals, total up each category.

 - Now add all of the category totals together for the total business breakeven at the bottom.

 This is your monthly Business Breakeven Break Down including your savings goals.
-This is the amount you need to profit to breakeven in your business.
+This is the amount you need to profit to break even in your business.
 You now have a clear picture of your monthly business needs so you can start aligning your sales goals to greatly exceed that.

 Does seeing the numbers all laid out surprise you or is it about what you thought it was?
-Now that you have everything written out, are there places you could cut cost, could you increase your savings or treat yourself to more fun money or increase the amount you budget for education?
-Let’s chat about your plan in the the comments below.
+Now that you have everything written out, are there places you could cut costs, could you increase your savings or treat yourself to more fun money or increase the amount you budget for education?
+Let’s chat about your plan in the comments below.